-If the tenure-track faculty member being evaluated is a Chair, the functions relative to that particular evaluation that are normally performed by the departmental Chair shall be performed by a tenured member of the department selected by the tenured members, or if there are no tenured members, by another departmental Chair designated by the Provost.
+If the tenure-track faculty member being evaluated is a Chair, the functions relative to that particular evaluation that are normally performed by the department Chair shall be performed by a tenured member of the department selected by the tenured members, or if there are no tenured members, by another department Chair designated by the Dean.

 When an initial appointment to the Faculty of Trinity University involves tenure or promotion to a rank higher than that held by the candidate at another institution (except when the promotion is to Assistant Professor), the procedures for recommendation and approval are the same as those for the promotion and tenure of tenure-track appointees described above except that a self-evaluation by the candidate is not required.
-The evaluation file prepared by the recommending department for the Commission on Promotion and Tenure must include evaluations and recommendations from each tenured member of the department not holding an administrative position above the rank of departmental Chair and a summary recommendation from the departmental Chair.
-(In the School of Business, the Commission on Promotion and Tenure will also receive a recommendation from the Dean.)
-The evaluation file will be reviewed at a convened meeting of the Commission on Promotion and Tenure.
+The dossier prepared by the recommending department for the Commission on Promotion and Tenure must include letters from each tenured member of the department not holding an administrative position above the rank of department Chair and a letter from the department Chair summarizing the views of the tenured members of the department.
+The appropriate Academic Dean shall review the department's recommendation to ensure that the department has equitably assessed the candidate.
+The Dean will then write a letter of confirmation and submit it to the Commission on Promotion and Tenure along with the dossier.